Sexual and reproductive health: Maternal health

+Map of countries by total fertility rate (2022–2023), referring to the average number of children that are born to a woman over her lifetime, according to the Population Reference Bureau.

 95% of maternal deaths occur in low income contexts and countries, and in 25 years, the maternal mortality globally dropped to 44%.
 Statistically, a woman's chance of survival during childbirth is closely tied to her social-economic status, access to healthcare, where she lives geographically, and cultural norms.
 To compare, a woman dies of complications from childbirth every minute in developing countries versus a total of 1% of total maternal mortality deaths in developed countries.
 Women in developing countries have little access to family planning services, different cultural practices, lack of information, birthing attendants, prenatal care, birth control, postnatal care, lack of access to health care, and are typically in poverty.
 In 2015, those in low-income countries had access to antenatal care visits averaged 40% and were preventable.
 All these reasons led to an increase in the maternal mortality ratio (MMR).

 One of the international Sustainable Development Goals developed by United Nations is to improve maternal health by a targeted 70 deaths per 100,000 live births by 2030.
 Most models of maternal health encompass family planning, preconception, prenatal, and postnatal care.
 All care after childbirth recovery is typically excluded, which includes pre-menopause and aging into old age.
 During childbirth, women typically die from severe bleeding, infections, high blood pressure during pregnancy, delivery complications, or an unsafe abortion.
 Other reasons can be regional such as complications related to diseases such as malaria and AIDS during pregnancy.
 The younger the woman is when she gives birth, the more at risk she and her baby are for complications and possible mortality.